Fundraising ideas

 Quick summary: Parents and grandparents can sponsor kids for tidying their room, doing jobs around the house or washing the car.
 You’ll get those annoying jobs done, and your kids will be helping others who are blind or vision impaired.

 Bonus options: What about a sponsored litter pick?
-You could get others to join you and make a difference to your local area, as well as to people who are blind and partially sighted.
-Do your neighbours have lawns?
-Teenagers could mow them in exchange for donations.
-And of course, if your children are clearing out their rooms, don't forget to donate those unwanted toys, games and books to your local Fight for Sight shop.
+Get others to join you and make a difference to your local area.
+Teenagers could mow neighbours' lawns in exchange for donations.
+If your children are clearing out their room, don't forget to donate unwanted toys, games and books to your local Fight for Sight charity shop.

-Make it a success: The Chartered Institute of Fundraising has tips for getting children involved in fundraising (not so relevant for sponsored chores around the house, but could be useful for bigger things).
-Neighbourhood Watch has tips for organising a litter pick.
+Make it a success: Read tips for getting children involved in fundraising or for organising a litter pick.

 Commitment level: As much as the child wants

-Quick summary: Your child promises to stay silent for a day (or more, or less) and gets sponsorship.
+Quick summary: Your child promises to stay silent for a day (or more, or less) and gets sponsored.

 Bonus options: Unlock people power by doing it with others.
-Staying silent too hard?
-Or not hard enough?
-Other options include giving up chocolate/ crisps/ pizza/ their favourite food.
-How long they do it for depends on them and their willpower.
+Other options include giving up chocolate, crisps or pizza.

-Make it a success: Don’t be afraid to emphasise how hard this challenge will be - it all helps to bring in the sponsorship.
+Make it a success: Emphasize how hard the challenge will be - it all helps getting sponsored.
 If your child can write the sponsorship request in their own words, that’s even better.
-Gofundme has some good ideas for sponsorship letters.
+Gofundme has good ideas for sponsorship letters.

 Sell old toys